nicodex/HelloAmi/README.md

     Re-implementation of the original program with the same name that closes the current CLI.
 This allows you to close the initial CLI after booting with a 1.x ROM (starting with 2.x ROMs `EndCLI` is an internal command).
+  - `Libs/version.library`
+    Starting with the 1.2 ROM/Workbench this library is used by the `C/Version` tool and the Workbench/About requester (Special/Version in 1.x Workbench) to determine the version of the Workbench.
+Instead of a fixed major and revision number, this library dynamically sets its own version number at runtime (based on the currently loaded `workbench.library`, or the resident `workbench.task` module, or the Kickstart version).

 Build